Permitted Development Rights

 Permitted Development rights, give you permission to perform certain types of work without planning permission.
-They are granted from parliament not local authorities.
-The Town and Country Planning Act on the 1st July 1948 was the skeleton of the Permitted Development Right that we have today.
+They granted from parliament, not local authorities.
+The Town and Country Planning Act on the 1st of July 1948 was the skeleton of the Permitted Development Right that we have today.
 This act allows for minor improvements, such as converting a loft or modest extension to your home, to be undertaken without clogging up the planning system.
-England, Scotland, Wales and Northern Ireland each benefit from their own versions of these rules.
-Permitted Development takes into consideration to the location of the property (areas of natural beauty and conservation areas have different rules), and the amount of work already done to the property.
-Permitted development right apply many typical projects for houses and do not apply to flats, maisonettes or other buildings.
-Commercial properties have a different permitted development rights to dwellings.
+England, Scotland, Wales and Northern Ireland each enjoy their own versions of these rules.
+Permitted Development takes into consideration the location of the property (areas of natural beauty and conservation areas have different rules), and the amount of work already done to the property.
+The permitted development right to apply many typical projects for houses and do not apply to flats, maisonettes or other buildings.
+Commercial properties have a different permitted development right to dwellings.

-Planning Permissions fee varies depending of what works you are planning to do.
-A Full Application, for a new single dwelling being built in England is £385, however in Scotland, Wales and Northern Ireland would be a different fee.
+Planning the Permissions fee varies depending on what works you are planning to do.
+A Full Application, for a new single dwelling built in England, is £385, yet, in Scotland, Wales and Northern Ireland would be a different fee.
 For alterations or extensions to a single dwelling, included within the boundary in England is £172, where again in Scotland, Wales and Northern Ireland the fee will be different.

-Each site varies with different information required but commonly an application includes five copies of application forms, the signed ownership certificate, a site plan, block plan and elevations of both the existing and proposed sites, a Design and Access Statement and the correct fee.
+Each site varies with different information required.
+But common an application includes five copies of application forms, the signed ownership certificate, a site plan, block plan and elevations of both the existing and proposed sites.
+A Design and Access Statement and the correct fee.

-Design and Access statement can be done by your designer who is working with you on your alterations to you dwelling.
-Statements are used to explain the access and concept of you alterations to your dwelling by explaining and justifying your proposal.
+Design and Access statement can do your designer, who is working with you on your alterations to your dwelling.
+Statements use to explain the access and concept of your alterations to your dwelling by explaining and justifying your proposal.

-Most planning applications usually are decided within 8 weeks.
+Most planning applications usually decide within 8 weeks.
 If you are constructing something large and complex this could take up to 11-13 weeks.
-Usually the authority will give you a rough timetable explaining when you would have your decision.
+Usually, the authority will give you a rough timetable explaining when you would have your decision.

 - You can make a planning application on any piece of land in the country.